Jmorgan-123/killer-shot-portfolio/README.md

                     </li>
                     <li>Actions
                         <ul>
-                            <li><p>- Add Product: To add a new product, select option 1 from the menu and enter the required
+                            <li><p>Add Product: To add a new product, select option 1 from the menu and enter the required
 details such as the product name, buying price, selling price, quantity of products, description of the product, and expiry date.</p></li>
                             <li><p>Update Product: To update the details of an existing product, select option 2 from the menu.